 You must notify Medica of emergency inpatient services as soon as reasonably possible after receiving inpatient services.
-Call Customer Service at the number on the back of your Medica ID card.
+Call Member Services at the number on the back of your Medica ID card.

-If you are confined in a non-network facility as a result of an emergency, you will be eligible for benefits until your attending physician agrees it is safe to transfer you to a network facility.
+If you are confined in a non-network facility as a result of an emergency, you will be eligible for benefits until your attending physician agrees it is safe to transfer you to a network facility and any other conditions under the Federal No Surprises Act of 2020 are met.